The Real New Testament Church

 Vertical Divider

-The fulfillment of the three promises above would serve as the means by which Abram would fulfill God’s second request to “be a blessing” in the land of promise.
-By his willingness to obey, God would make him a source of divine blessing and fulfill three more covenantal promises for him:
+God's fulfillment of the three promises above would serve as the means by which Abram would satisfy God’s second request to “be a blessing” in the land of promise.
+By his willingness to obey, God would make Abram a source of divine blessing and fulfill three more covenantal promises for him:

 Vertical Divider